spine-tools/SpineOpt.jl/docs/src/index.md

 - **Tutorials**
   provides guided examples for a set of basic use-cases, either as videos, written text and/or example files.
   The *SpineOpt.jl* repository includes a folder `examples` for ready-made example models.
   Each example is its own sub-folder, where the input data is provided as `.json` or `.sqlite` files.
+Although these examples are part of the unit tests (and should therefore be up to date), they do rely on migration scripts for their updates.
+That does mean that there is the possibility that there is a missing parameter that is not used by the example and as such does not trigger an error.
+To avoid issues, you may want to load the SpineOpt template first before you import these examples.
   This way, you can easily get a feel for how SpineOpt works with pre-made datasets, either through [Spine Toolbox](https://github.com/Spine-project/Spine-Toolbox), or directly from the Julia REPL.